zhang1229311553/learlab.github.io/index.md

 %}

 {% capture text %}
-We produce public, openly available datasets.
-We also host competitions in which teams of scientists compete to build models that are more powerful and more explanatory.
+We produce large, public datasets.
+We also host competitions in which teams of scientists compete to model our data.

 {%
   include link.html